beurar/Viceroys-STALKER-ALife/README.md

 launcher displays.
 These images are referenced in `mod.cpp` so that Arma 3 shows the mod's branding in the launcher and in-game menus.

+## Remote Execution

+Engine commands like `createMarker` and `setMarkerType` cannot be executed via `remoteExecCall` directly.
+They must run inside a script that you remote execute.
+Functions such as `VIC_fnc_createGlobalMarker` handle this by calling a local helper on each machine.

 ## License

 This project is licensed under the **Arma Public License Share Alike (APL-SA)**.